VKappaKV/Zero-To-Hero-blockchain-Algorand/0_Glossary/Glossary.md

 ## B

 - **Block**: A unit of data that contains transactions.
 Blocks are linked together to form a blockchain.
+- **Block Production**: Time required by the block proposer to create the block and gather enough signature to add it to the chain.
+Don't confuse it with block finality!
 - **Blockchain**: A distributed ledger technology that records transactions in a secure, transparent, and immutable way, using cryptographic techniques.
 - **Block Explorer**: A tool or website used to view and analyze details of blocks, addresses, and transactions on a specific blockchain.
 - **Block Reward**: The incentive that miners receive for successfully solving a cryptographic puzzle and validating a block of transactions.